thedevdojo/voyager-themes/README.md

 {!! theme_field('text', 'title') !!}
 ```

 This will now add a new **text field** and store it with a **key** of *title*.
-So, now if you wanted to reference this theme key anywhere in your theme files you can simple echo it out like so:
+So, now if you wanted to reference this value anywhere in your theme files you can simple echo it out like so:

 ```
 {{ theme('title') }}